As explained in the introductory post, the aim is to set up a cross-platform development environment using the following tools:

 Development/ | +-makefiles/ | +-gcc.mak | +-wx.mak | +-... | +-project1/ | +-project2/

 Download the universal makefiles project from my website on Sourceforge.
-Be careful not to click on the quick-link to the STLplus project (which makefiles is a subproject of), but choose the latest version of the makefiles project from the list of versions and download the zip file, which will be called something like “makefiles-01-07.zip” – but choose the latest version.
+Be careful not to click on the quick-link to the STLplus project (which makefiles is a subproject of), but choose the latest version of the makefiles project from the list of versions and download the gzip file, which will be called something like “makefiles-01-11.tar.gz” – but choose the latest version.
 Unzip it in the development folder.

 Testing the installation

-To test the installation I am going to set up and build an application based on one of the samples – the “controls” sample – in the wxWidgets release, but using my own Makefile system to build it.
+To test the installation of wxWidgets I am going to set up and build an application based on one of the samples – the “controls” sample – in the wxWidgets release, but using my own Makefile system to build it as installed in the last section.

 To start off, create a project folder called “samples” next to the “makefiles” folder and then a subfolder called controls: